Accessibility Testing

 Any other similar condition

-In other words, AODA considers any physical impairment – including those caused by illness and congenital disabilities – specific mental disorders and learning impairments to be disabilities.
+In other words, AODA considers any physical impairment, including those caused by illness and congenital disabilities, specific mental disorders and learning impairments, to be disabilities.

 WCAG: The Standard for AODA Compliance

 The AODA requires institutions to comply with the Web Content Accessibility Guidelines (WCAG) formed by the World Wide Web Consortium (W3C).
 WCAG provides guidelines for making web content more accessible to people with disabilities, including those who use assistive technologies such as screen readers.
 The guidelines cover areas such as page structure, text size and contrast, navigation and link labels, audio & video captions, and more.
-Organizations must ensure that their websites and other web-based applications meet all applicable WCAG criteria to comply with the AODA.
-By ensuring that websites are accessible to people with disabilities, organizations can create a better user experience for everyone who visits their website or uses their online services.

 Role of AODA in Ensuring Website Compliance

-AODA requires organizations in Ontario to make their websites and web content accessible to people with disabilities.
+AODA requires organisations in Ontario to make their websites and web content accessible to people with disabilities.
 This includes ensuring that websites are designed, developed, and maintained following the WCAG.
 Canadian businesses must ensure that their website comply with AODA & WCAG standards.

 Some scenarios include: